Temesgenzewude/mern-azure-frontend/README.md

-This is is how to deploy mern stack application to azure app service
+This is is how to deploy MERN Stack Application Frontend to Azure Static Web Apps